CSCI-1101-TTh12-F22/ps7/README.md

 pip install PySimpleGUI
 ```

-3. This probably won't work, so you can also try one of these commands:
+3. If this doesn't work, try one of these commands:

 ```
 pip3 install PySimpleGUI